DavidSint/blog/src/content/blog/vision-for-roads.md

 ---
-title: 'A Vision For Roadway Infrastructure'
+title: "A Vision For Roadway Infrastructure"
-description: 'Explore the future of roadway infrastructure, envisioning smarter and safer roads as well as more efficient and pleasurable driving experiences for all.'
+description: "Explore the future of roadway infrastructure, envisioning smarter and safer roads as well as more efficient and pleasurable driving experiences for all."
 pubDate: 2024-06-17
-heroImage: '../images/blog-smart-roads.png'
+heroImage: "../images/blog-smart-roads.png"
 ---

 On long drives, I often contemplate how we could improve road infrastructure, particularly if we were to build it from scratch today with an unlimited budget.
 In the UK, we have been building _smart motorways_, which have been controversial due to the removal of the _hard shoulder_—the lane used for emergencies.
 These projects operate within limited budgets and are cautious about future vehicular technology, resulting in motorways designed for the present rather than the future.